 Dual Language Track

 The ECC offers a dual language track for children to actively learn through both English and Hebrew.
 The ECC recognizes that the acquisition of a second language is a tremendous benefit to children.
-Our Dual Language track offers the opportunity for children to actively learn through both English and Hebrew.

 Now accepting applications for the 2018-2019 academic year.